 On successful completion of your degree programme, students are invited to the Award (graduation) Ceremony.
-The Award Ceremony is held annually and also celebrates the conferment of honorary degrees and other notable awards.
+The Award Ceremony also celebrates the conferment of honorary degrees and other notable awards.
 All ICR graduates automatically become members of the ICR's Alumni community.